How to Consolidate Your Credit Card Debt: 5 Simple Ways

 • Penalties: No origination, late, or prepayment fees

 Balance transfer credit cards are helpful when used correctly, but they’re not for everyone.
-To qualify, you’ll typically need good or excellent credit (670+ FICO).
+You’ll typically need a good or excellent credit history (670+ FICO) to qualify.
 Before applying for one, here are a few things to look out for:

 • Fees: Some credit cards come with a balance transfer fee of around 2% or 3% of the amount transferred.
 Certain ones also have an annual fee.
 Try to go with one that doesn’t come with any additional fees.